 Empathy – towards a linguistic description

-Statement: Towards sustainable development goals: The members of the SPCE SIG dedicate this work towards the achievement of the United Nations’ sustainable development goal number 16: Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels
+The members of the SPCE SIG dedicate this work towards the achievement of the United Nations’ Sustainable Development Goal number 16: Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels